 Maui is the second largest Hawaiian island, measuring 727.2 square miles.
 In the early days of the Kingdom of Hawaii, Lahaina served as the capital city.
 During the 19th century, much of the island was covered by pineapple and sugar plantations, including industry giant Alexander & Baldwin.
-Today, the plantations have largely given way to private industry and tourism.
+Today, the plantations have given way to private industry and tourism.

 Maui, with 120 miles of coastline, is the second largest island in Hawaii and the 17th largest island in the United States.
 The island is approximately 2,300 miles from California and is the second youngest island in the main chain.